 He was a great communicator and a genuine pleasure to spend 3 hours with.
 Some courses I’ve taken feel all business, but this Kaplan instructor did a good job keeping things light while still getting work done.
-If I could make one recommendation – take the two day per week sessions, unless you can’t avoid the one day per week classes.
+If I could make one recommendation – take the two-day per week sessions, unless you can’t avoid the one day per week classes.

-Additional Resources with the Kaplan Course
+Additional Resources With The Kaplan Course

 This full trial run gives you a great idea of what the exam day will be like and remove any uncertainty that may be causing butterflies.
 Kaplan suggests taking this trial run approximately two weeks before the real exam and I would agree.

 Kaplan also has a great resource tab in its online content that allows you to easily sort, filter and track down any bit of study material you’re after.
 Additionally, Kaplan provides a nice progress tracker that allows you to monitor your performance and make sure you’re on track.

 Kaplan GRE Tutoring

 If you’re after a little personalized attention with a Kaplan instructor, 1-on-1 tutoring can be purchased through the Kaplan website.
 Kaplan’s private tutoring packages start at around $2,300 and offer anywhere from 10 to 40 hours depending on your needs.

 Kaplan’s tutoring rates are not cheap, but are right in line with rivals’ offerings.
-No GRE tutoring is ever cheap, and if you find a guy or gal on Craigslist that only charges $45 per hour, chances are you’ll get what you pay for.
+No GRE tutoring is ever cheap, and if you find a guy or gal on Craigslist or FB Marketplace that only charges $45 per hour, chances are you’ll get what you pay for.
 If you’re going to get the tutoring, you may as well do it right and only have to pay once.

 Content Access Period

 Kaplan provides users 6 months of access to its online GRE prep content.
 This is equivalent to what you get with value GRE prep company Magoosh and more than you get with rival Princeton Review, who only offers 4 months of access.

-Does Kaplan have a Mobile App?
+Does Kaplan Have A Mobile App?

 Like many of its competitors, Kaplan has upped its game and now offers students a mobile app.
 But don’t be confused – this mobile app is not a replacement for their online platform or content.
 Not by a long shot.

 That said, the app is very sleek and functional, and does offer a great practice opportunity on the go.
 If you’re between class or on the bus, bust out the app and hit some flashcards.
 Memorizing vocab can be one of the hardest parts of prepping for the GRE and the app definitely makes it easier.

-Better Score or Money Back Guarantee
+Money Back Guarantee

 If you don’t raise your score with Kaplan’s GRE prep course, you get your money back.
 There are some requirements and technicalities that go along with this guarantee (there always are, so read the fine print), but generally speaking Kaplan will insure your progress.
-This is a nice security blanket, as not all test prep companies offer such guarantees (see rival Manhattan Prep).
+This is a nice security blanket, as not all test prep companies offer such guarantees (see Manhattan Prep).

 General Refund Policy

 In addition to its score increase guarantee, Kaplan also offers a fairly generous refund policy.
 If you aren’t happy with their product or just change your mind, you can get 100% of your tuition back if you call within 3 days of ordering.

-Verdict: Kaplan GRE Prep Course
+Verdict: Kaplan GRE Prep Course Review

 Do the Kaplan prep courses come with books?